Customize Unreal Engine Scenes Using Simulink and Unreal Editor

 In the Unreal Editor toolbar, select Settings > Plugins.

 In the Plugins window, verify that the MathWorks Interface plugin is listed in the installed window.
 If the plugin is not already enabled, select the Enabled check box.

-If you do not see the MathWorks Interface plugin in this window, repeat step 3 in Configure Environment and reopen the editor from Simulink.
+If you do not see the MathWorks Interface plugin in this window, repeat the steps under and reopen the editor from Simulink.

 Close the editor and reopen it from Simulink.

 Close the Level Blueprint window.